bryansum/pdlib/README.markdown

   a multiple of 64.
 - `nOutChannels`: 1 or 2.
 How many channels we want to support.
 Set to 2 for now.
   Changing to mono has not been tested, but *should* work.
+- `nInChannels`: 1 or 2.
+How many channels we want to support.
+Set to 2 for now.
+  Changing to mono has not been tested, but *should* work.
 - `callbackFn`: Optional; a function that is to be called on every DSP tick.
 This is often useful as a timer mechanism for UI events, etc. The callback function should run quickly, as this runs on CoreAudio's callback thread and needs to finish